 At Sanford School, problem-solving is an integral component of the mathematics curriculum, starting in the lower school.
 Our goal is to foster intellectual development to prepare students for success in a rapidly changing world.
 Our rigorous curriculum provides the mathematical skills required for college and everyday life.

-Math Co-Chair Chris Mosberg is celebrating her 30th year at Sanford School.
+Chris Mosberg has taught Math for over 30 years at Sanford School and was the Co-Chair of the math department.
 She is an integral part of the Sanford community supporting and advising students and faculty.
 Mrs. Mosberg earned her Master's Degree in Mathematics Education from Virginia Tech.